aviborg/esp-smart-meter/README.md

 What the data means is defined in the manual for your specific meter.
 But in general, each data set starts with an OBIS code consisting of 5 or 6 values in the range 0 to 255, typically it may look like this on hexadecimal form: 01.02.03.04.05.FF

-If the ESP is recieveing valid data it will publish the data on http://emeter, it aint pretty but it is only meant to be used to get a more huma readable form of the data.
+If the ESP is receiveing valid data it will publish the data on http://emeter, it aint pretty but it is only meant to be used to get a human readable form of the json data.
 Nice graphics is better suited for your HAS to take care of.

 ![Access point](img/emeter.PNG "Access point")